-Libyan city buries thousands in mass graves after flood as mayor says death toll could triple
+Death toll soars to 11,300 in flooding in Libya’s coastal city of Derna, Libyan Red Crescent says

 The WMO said earlier this week that the National Meteorological Center had issued warnings 72 hours before the flooding, notifying all governmental authorities by email and through media.

-Officials in eastern Libya warned the public about the coming storm but did not suggest the dams could collapse or present an evacuation plan.
+Officials in eastern Libya warned the public about the coming storm and on Saturday had ordered residents to evacuate areas along the coast, fearing a surge from the sea.
+But there was no warning about the dams collapsing.

 HOW DOES CONFLICT IN LIBYA AFFECT THE DISASTER?